Joelbarfoo/summarizer/README.md

 This is how it works by default.
 You can change both header names in the settings.
 You can also change the level of the headings in the settings.

+## To be noted
+All the information you want to summarize will be send to ChatGPT.
+We can't really know what ChatGPT does with the data.
+You find the privacy-policy of ChatGPT here: https://openai.com/policies/row-privacy-policy/ Only summarize data that you are fine with to be send away to ChatGPT.

+You need to create your own API Key for ChatGPT.
+You can do so here: https://openai.com/index/openai-api/ The API Key costs money.